ParadiseSS13/Paradise/docs/coding/debugging.md

 exactly.
 Here a tripwire mine activates when it is in a container such as a closed locker or a bag.

 This gives us the hint that the trigger mechanism does not check if the object is directly on a turf.
 Using this hint we go look for the proc which causes the trigger to happen.
-Using [my previous guides advice](https://github.com/ParadiseSS13/Paradise/discussions/15881) we quickly find `/obj/item/assembly/infra`.
+Using [my previous guide's advice][contrib] we quickly find `/obj/item/assembly/infra`.

 ![image](./images/debug_infra_search_results.png)